Bacon Cheddar Quiche with Sweet Potato Crust

 If you haven’t made a quiche with a sweet potato crust, it’s time to give it a try!
 This bacon cheddar quiche is a healthier alternative to a traditional quiche, plus it packs more flavor.

 This post is part of my partnership with Milk Means More.

 You guys know I’m pretty loyal to my mom’s cornmeal crust when it comes to quiche.
 The crispy texture of it is perfect for a rich quiche.
 But sometimes I do stray from the usual and try something new.
 I’ve been seeing the idea of a sweet potato crust floating around Facebook and the internet and I knew I had to try it.
-I loved the idea of a healthier version of quiche, plus I adore the flavor of sweet potatoes.
+I love the idea of a healthier and gluten-free version of quiche, plus I adore the flavor of sweet potatoes.
 And dare I say, it’s easier than making a traditional crust?

 If you don’t have a mandoline, it will be slightly more time consuming, but it’s pretty forgiving.
 (But PS, buy a mandoline.
 It’s such a great tool to have in your kitchen!)
 Cooking Light has a great video that shows the general technique for putting this crust together – but like I mentioned, it’s pretty easy and quite forgiving.
 Once you pour the quiche egg mixture in, the eggs act as glue and hold the crust together nicely.

 I like to keep the flavors of this bacon cheddar quiche pretty classic to let everything shine.
 It reminds me a bit of my egg white breakfast bake, with the sweet potatoes and spinach.
 For this recipe, I include salty bacon, and rich sharp cheddar cheese which I sprinkle on top.
 The cheese forms a great top crust to the quiche (if I’m being honest, it’s my favorite part).